zivdar001matin/hazelement.github.io/content/Jenkins/jenkins_with_django.rst

 Jenkins need JDK and JRE installed to run, install them first if your machine doesn't have them.

-After installation, check status of Jekins and make sure it's running,
+After installation, check status of Jenkins and make sure it's running,

 .. code-block:: bash

 	sudo service jenkins status

-If Jekins is not running, start it with,
+If Jenkins is not running, start it with,

 .. code-block:: bash